NickGrunert/master-thesis/modules/01_using_sam.typ

       },
       label: <fig:sam:automatic>,
     )

-    The @fig:sam:automatic illustrates the results of utilising the automatic mask generator on the established input images.
-    The results obtained are extremely encouraging, as they indicate with a high degree of certainty that #abr("SAM") is capable of delivering the desired segmentations.
-    A substantial number of segments were detected, and the roof's overall shape is adequately captured.
-    Nevertheless, certain segments are absent, and even minor surfaces appear to be subject to a high degree of certainty according to the scoring system.

     The utilisation of the generator is associated with a number of challenges.
     The outcomes are contingent on the precise values of the algorithm's hyperparameters, including the threshold for non-maximum suppression and the minimum threshold for a mask's stability score.